 How to Become an Athlete or Sports Competitor

-No formal educational credential is required for anyone to become an athlete or sports competitor.
-Athletes must have superior athletic talent and extensive knowledge of their sport.
-They usually get such knowledge through years of experience at lower levels of competition.
+No formal educational credential is typically required to become an athlete or sports competitor.
+Athletes must have athletic talent and an extensive knowledge of their sport.
+They typically get such knowledge through years of practice and experience at lower levels of competition.